ibiyemipedro/blugame/README.md

 ## Project Structure
 The code base is structured in a modular way, following a Model - Controller - Service Architecture.
 An overview of the code base:
-- CONFIG - containing config data and files
+- CONFIG - contains config data Eg DB config and other config
 - CONTROLLER - contains the files that receives data from the routes and call the services
-- ROUTES - containing files that handles the request routes and forward to appropriate controller
+- ROUTES - contains files that handles the request routes and forward to appropriate controller
-- SERVICES - containing services files that handles requests functionalities
+- SERVICES - contains services files that handles requests functionalities
+- TEST - contains test files
 - UTILS - containing classes, middlewares and other utility functions

 ## Set - Up